Arizona Wildcats men's basketball: Later years and Further NCAA sanctions under Olson (2002−2008)

-Further NCAA sanctions under Olson

 Following Olson's retirement, reports of NCAA violations arose regarding payment of impermissible benefits to players and recruiting violations.
 In response, Arizona self-imposed sanctions that included a reduction in the number of recruiting visits by coaches and prospective players, the disbanding of a booster group, and implementation of a series of administrative and rules changes to prevent further violations.
 The NCAA upheld most of those self-imposed sanctions but determined the school had used two ineligible players in 2007-08 and would have to vacate all wins involving those players and eliminate their statistics.
 The NCAA reduced the number of scholarships and visits with recruits Arizona was allowed to make.
 The NCAA found that Olson failed to promote an atmosphere of compliance at the university but decided against sanctioning the coach because he was retired and had health issues.
 "I think that was my fault," Olson said during a 2008 interview with ESPN.com.
 "That wasn't anyone else's fault.
 It was my error and it was a big error.
 But I guess in 26 years you are allowed to make a mistake once in a while anyway and that's not to say I haven't made a lot of them but in terms of that, that was a big mistake on my part."

-Sean Miller era
+Sean Miller (2009−2021)

 After the end of the season, various coaching names were considered to succeed Lute Olson on a permanent basis.
 Arizona was perceived to have interest in Gonzaga's Mark Few, Pittsburgh's Jamie Dixon and then-Memphis coach John Calipari (before he accepted the vacant position at Kentucky) to take the job.
 Arizona even brought USC's Tim Floyd on campus for an interview and while Arizona claims no formal offer was ever presented, Floyd ultimately turned down the job publicly.